Equus lambei: Description

 Evidence from E. lambei mtDNA has shown that Equus lambei is a close relative of the modern wild horse, including the domestic horse, Equus caballus.
 Controversy still surrounds E. lambei and the divergence of other similar extinct horse species.
 Through examinations of the bones and teeth of Equus lambei, many similarities can be seen with the modern horse Equus caballus.
 There is also a strong resemblance to E. lambei in the metapodials of E. caballus przewalskii and the phalanges of E. caballus lenensis.

 Metrical and morphological studies of horse teeth from the Bluefish Caves confirm the close similarity between Equus lambei with wild and domestic horses alive today.
 E. lambei is a caballus horse, not an ass.
 Among living horses, the Yukon horse most closely resembles the Przewalski's horse (Equus caballus przewalskii) from Mongolia (once extinct in the wild) particularly in size and proportions.
 However, the upper foot bones (metapodials) of Equus lambei are slender compared to Przewalski's horse.
 The bones of E. lambei also closely resemble the proximal phalanges of E. caballus lenensis, an extinct subspecies from the late Pleistocene of Siberia.

+Taxonomy

+The taxonomy of Pleistocene North American horses has historically been confused, with many named species that probably represent synonyms of other named species.
+Equus lambei is one of the better supported species due to being based on diagnostic type material.
+Some authors have suggested that Equus lambei may be synonymous with the larger species Equus scotti, which may be in turn synonymous with Equus ferus.
+However, North American and Eurasian horses split around 800,000 years ago following the dispersal of the latter out of North America, and have been largely genetically separate, with some interbreeding following the split.